You are here

 Boston University, 1987

-Joshua Clover specializes in 20th Century anglophone poetry and poetics, political economy, crisis theory, with an emphasis on political struggle in literature, environment, feminism, and cultures of finance.
+Joshua Clover specializes in 20th Century anglophone poetry and poetics, Marxism, political economy, crisis theory, with an emphasis on political struggle in literature, environment, feminism, and cultures of finance.
 He is also a faculty member in the Department of Comparative Literature, and affilited faculty in French and Italian Department, Film Studies Program and the Designated Emphasis in Critical Theory.

-Joshua Clover has recently been Visiting Fellow at the Institute for Advanced Study, Warwick University, UK, and convened a Residential Research Group at the UC Humanities Research Institute, on "Culture, Industry, Finance."
+Joshua Clover has recently been Senior Fellow at the Institute for Advanced Study, Warwick University, UK, and convened a Residential Research Group at the UC Humanities Research Institute, on "Culture, Industry, Finance."
 In 2016 he will be a visiting professor at the University of Paris Diderot.
 In 2010-2011, he was a Fellow at the Society for the Humanities at Cornell University.

 1989: Bob Dylan Didn't Have This to Sing About